-Neither this Official Statement nor any advertisement of the 2010 Bonds is to be construed as a contract with the owners of the 2010 Bonds.
+Neither this Official Statement nor any advertisement of the 2012 Bonds is to be construed as a contract with the owners of the 2012 Bonds.
 Any statements made in this Official Statement involving matters of opinion or of estimates, whether or not expressly so identified, are intended merely as such and not as representations of fact.

-Additional information concerning the State or the Department may be obtained upon written request to the New Hampshire State Treasury, State House Annex, Concord, New Hampshire 03301, or by calling (603) 271-2621
+Additional information concerning the State or the Department may be obtained upon written request to the Office of the State Treasurer, State House Annex, Concord, New Hampshire 03301, or by calling (603) 271-2621.

-STATE OF NEW HAMPSHIRE By:
+STATE OF NEW HAMPSHIRE